Multiple sclerosis: Genetics

-MS is not considered a hereditary disease, but several genetic variations have been shown to increase the risk.
-Some of these genes appear to have higher levels of expression in microglial cells than expected by chance.
-The probability of developing the disease is higher in relatives of an affected person, with a greater risk among those more closely related.
-An identical twin of an affected individual has a 30% chance of developing MS, 5% for a nonidentical twin, 2.5% for a sibling, and an even lower chance for a half sibling.
-If both parents are affected, the risk in their children is 10 times that of the general population.
+MS is not considered a hereditary disease, but several genetic variations have been shown to increase its risk.
+Some of these genes appear to have higher expression levels in microglial cells than expected by chance.
+The probability of developing MS is higher in relatives of an affected person, with a greater risk among those more closely related.
+An identical twin of an affected individual has a 30% chance of developing MS, 5% for a nonidentical twin, 2.5% for a sibling, and an even lower chance for a half-sibling.
 MS is also more common in some ethnic groups than others.

-Specific genes that have been linked with MS include differences in the human leukocyte antigen (HLA) system—a group of genes on chromosome 6 that serves as the major histocompatibility complex (MHC).
-That differences in the HLA region are related to susceptibility has been known since the 1980s, and this same region has also been implicated in the development of other autoimmune diseases, such as diabetes type I and systemic lupus erythematosus.
-The most consistent finding is the association between multiple sclerosis and alleles of the MHC defined as DR15 and DQ6.
-Other loci have shown a protective effect, such as HLA-C554 and HLA-DRB1*11.
+Specific genes linked with MS include differences in the human leukocyte antigen (HLA) system—a group of genes on chromosome 6 that serves as the major histocompatibility complex (MHC).
+The contribution of HLA variants to MS susceptibility has been known since the 1980s, and it has also been implicated in the development of other autoimmune diseases, such as type 1 diabetes and systemic lupus erythematosus.
+The most consistent finding is the association between higher risk MS development and the MHC allele DR15, which is present in 30% of the U.S. and Northern European population.
+Other loci exhibit a protective effect, such as HLA-C554 and HLA-DRB1*11.
 HLA differences account for an estimated 20 to 60% of the genetic predisposition.
-Modern genetic methods (genome-wide association studies) have revealed at least 200 variants outside the HLA locus that modestly increase the probability of MS.
+Genome-wide association studies have revealed at least 200 MS-associated variants outside the HLA locus.

 Geography

-MS is more common in people who live farther from the equator, although exceptions exist.
-These exceptions include ethnic groups that are at low risk and that live far from the equator such as the Sami, Amerindians, Canadian Hutterites, New Zealand Māori, and Canada's Inuit, as well as groups that have a relatively high risk and that live closer to the equator such as Sardinians, inland Sicilians, Palestinians, and Parsi.
-The cause of this geographical pattern is not clear.
-While the north–south gradient of incidence is decreasing, as of 2010 it is still present.
+The prevalence of MS from a geographic standpoint resembles a gradient, with it being more common in people who live farther from the equator (e.g., those who live in northern regions of the world), although exceptions exist.
+As of 2019, the north–south gradient of incidence is still present and is increasing.
+Exceptions include ethnic groups that are at low risk and that live far from the equator, such as the Sami, Amerindians, Canadian Hutterites, New Zealand Māori, and Canada's Inuit, as well as groups that have a relatively high risk and that live closer to the equator such as Sardinians, inland Sicilians, Palestinians, and Parsi.

-MS is more common in regions with northern European populations, so the geographic variation may simply reflect the global distribution of these high-risk populations.

-A relationship between season of birth and MS lends support to this idea, with fewer people born in the Northern Hemisphere in November compared to May being affected later in life.

-Environmental factors may play a role during childhood, with several studies finding that people who move to a different region of the world before the age of 15 acquire the new region's risk of MS. If migration takes place after age 15, the persons retain the risk of their home country.
-Some evidence indicates that the effect of moving may still apply to people older than 15.
+Environmental factors during childhood may play a role, with several studies finding that people who move to a different region of the world before the age of 15 acquire the new region's risk of MS. If migration takes place after age 15, the person retains the risk of their childhood region.
+However, some evidence indicates that the effect of moving may apply to people older than 15.